nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 1. Click on the **Appointment Button** as shown in the above screenshot.

 ![Appointment_Popup](images/userGuide/Appointment_2.png "Appointment Popup")
-2. A popup window will appear, as shown in the screenshot above. **Check Availability** with the given date will show a list of patients that have appointment on the given date
+2. A popup window will appear, as shown in the screenshot above. **Check Availability** with the given date will show a list of patients that have appointment on the given date.

 💡Date must be in **YYYY-MM-DD** format and Time must be in the format of 24hr clock.
+💡Once the appointment button is clicked, patient's card should not be clicked again, else the appointment made will be assigned to the latest patient's card clicked.

 ### Marking Appointment with a patient: `markApp`